 Supporting Our Youth

 This staff-volunteer partnership with each youth is what makes us unique.
-Studies show that when agencies combine the support of both a long term volunteer mentor and a skilled worker – youth are able to make long term change.
-It is critical that mentorship relationships are supported by a skilled worker in order to sustain the longevity of the relationship with youth at risk.
+Studies show that when agencies combine the support of both a long-term volunteer mentor and a skilled worker, youth are able to make lasting changes.
+StepStones offers both mentors and workers in order to sustain the longevity of the relationship with youth at risk.
 Otherwise, this relationship often breaks down and long term support is not realized.
-That is why we offer both services to ensure the success of youth in our program.

 Youth in this program can also access a drop-in centre, a food and clothing bank, ongoing tutoring, scholarships, monthly workshops and holiday celebrations as part of our program.